 When your mind is going in a million different directions, it’s not easy to be truly present in the moment.
 Sometimes we’re thinking about something that’s happened in the past, and maybe we’re also thinking about what might happen in the future.
 Like, for example, if you’re taking that test your mind might be thinking, “I’ve failed tests before.
 Remember that math test last week?
 What if I go to school tomorrow and discover I’ve failed this test?
 What will my parents say?
 What will my friends think of me?
 What if I don’t get into college if I don’t do well on this test?”
 All of these thoughts are either about the past or the future.
 Clearing the clutter of these thoughts can help you focus on the present moment.

-More often than not, all that mental worry is for nothing.
-When the mind is clear and focused it is easier to accomplish the tasks of the present moment.
+More often than not, all that mental worry going on inside of your head is for nothing.
+When your mind is clear and focused it is easier to accomplish the tasks of the present moment.

 Mindfulness is not just about having a full mind vs. a present mind, it is also about being “mindful” of your actions, words, and thoughts and how they may impact you, other people, and the world around you.
 For example, it really bugs me when people don’t recycle and buy a lot of stuff they don’t need.
 It also bothers me when “friends” trash talk about each other.

 Just as a careless toss of a candy wrapper out the window can harm an animal who tries to eat it, and pollutes this planet we all share, an unkind word can reach the ears of a person and hurt his or her feelings.
 Even the words we tell ourselves can cause harm.
 Think about how you feel when you say these words inside of your head, “I am stupid.”
 Then, try thinking these words instead, “I am brilliant in my own unique way.”
 The last statement should make you feel much better about yourself than the other.
 Being mindful of your actions, words, and thoughts makes your inner and outer world more pleasant places to live in.
 It’s pretty simple, when you think about it.